-The University of Minnesota provides many reports and other types of information via the World Wide Web (WWW).
-These locations may Under the Minnesota Government Data Practices Act, individuals who are subjects of data collected or maintained about them by the University of Minnesota have certain rights.
+Under the Minnesota Government Data Practices Act, individuals who are subjects of data collected or maintained about them by the University of Minnesota have certain rights.

 Right to know what data is kept about you and how it is classified

 - If you are requesting information on yourself, please be as specific as possible.
 If you have an employee or student ID number, please include that in your request (if you do not have that information, please include a birthdate or the last 4 digits of your SSN).
 The University reserves the right to request additional information to verify your identity.

 - If we do not have the data, we will notify you in writing within 10 business days.

-- If we have the data, but the data are confidential or private data that are not about you, we will notify you within 10 business days and state which specific law says you cannot access the data.
+- If we have the data, but the data are confidential or private data that are not about you, we will notify you within 10 business days and state which specific law states you cannot access the data.

 - Private data on you will only be shared with you, with someone who has your written permission, with University staff who need the data to do their work, and as permitted by law or court order.

-Right to data notice when private or confidential data is collected from you.
+Right to data notice when private or confidential data is collected from you

 Right to challenge the accuracy or completeness of data about you